 As living vessels of raw magic, sorcerers seethe with arcane power.
 Because of their innate chaotic potential, sorcerers are known—and feared—throughout the land.

-As a vessel of raw magic, you are your own spellcasting focus for sorcerer spells—you don't need an arcane focus or component pouch to cast sorcery.
+You are your own spellcasting focus for sorcerer spells—you don't need an arcane focus to cast sorcery.

 |1st||Bless / Guiding Bolt|

 |3rd||Lesser Restoration / Spiritual Weapon|